Daniel Pérez Calvo

-Biography
+Journalistic career

 Born in Barcelona, Pérez Calvo graduated in Information Sciences from the University of Navarre.
 He spent most of his journalistic career with Atresmedia, joining their Zaragoza delegation as an editor in 1991.
 In February 2012, he was named as regional director of Atresmedia's radio station Onda Cero and regional delegate of its television channel Antena 3, following the death of his predecessor Ricardo Lizarraga.

+Political career

 In January 2019, Pérez Calvo was chosen by Citizens leader Albert Rivera to be their officially endorsed candidate in primaries to lead the party in the 2019 Aragonese regional election, replacing Susana Gaspar.
 In March, he won the eight-man primary with 81% of the votes, in which he was the only candidate not registered as a party member.

 Citizens came third in the May 2019 elections, increasing their seats from 5 to 12 and their percentage from 9.4% to 16.7%.
 Pérez Calvo was open to forming a coalition with the Spanish Socialist Workers' Party (PSOE) of incumbent regional president Javier Lambán, who instead chose to pact with left-wing parties for his second government.

 In May 2021, Citizens' national leader Inés Arrimadas named Pérez Calvo the party's vice secretary-general.
+A new administration was elected in January 2023, with Patricia Guasp as the new leader and Madrid councillor Mariano Fuentes succeeding Pérez Calvo.

-He resigned as the party's regional leader after they lost all 12 seats in the 2023 Aragonese regional election.
+Pérez Calvo resigned as the party's regional leader after they lost all 12 seats in the 2023 Aragonese regional election.